alexandru/showmyrequest/README.md

 Just a simple helper I'm using to test my clients.
 It simply parses the request and dumps it as an YAML object.

 Some use-cases:

-- in case your client accesses a website that does geo-IP filtering, you may want to play with the X-Forwarded-For header to simulate a request from another city
+- in case your client accesses a website that does geo-IP filtering, you may want to play with the X-Forwarded-For header to indicate the request is coming from another city
 - you may want to see if the Referer or Cookie or other headers were passed correctly
 - etc...